DeathlyXolotl/Testing-Test-NASA-s-open-API/README.md

 * [Sources](#sources)

 ## Test Framework Info
-Using the technologies of JAVA and Rest assured was built a test framework to cover a series of challenges to see the behavior of the API and the level of complexity to make a functional project with these technologies.
-The focus of the framework are recovering photos from an specified rover and date then validating theses photos are the same if we are using a different query to access the data.
-Other is to validate that the amount of photos taken does not exceed certain number compared to other camera from different rovers.
+The test framework is based on Java-RestAssured technology using the Nasa's Mars Rover API to develop a series of challenges that are focus in recovering photos taken by the rovers on the 1000 martian sol which can be extracted from different ways and queries.
+Then it validates that the photos extracted from the Curiosity Rover on the
+1000 martian sol are the same extracted from the equivalent date on earth date.
+And last its validates that the amount of pictures taken on that date does not exceeds certaint amount of photos taken by cameras from other rovers.

 ## Endpoint Mars Rover API
 ### Base URL